vaclavsvoboda-net/RPiPS2Keyboard/README.md

 This project was originally created to emulate keyboard for REVEX devices.
 User easily scan code with ZEBRA device and Raspberry Pi push it to PS2 port.

-You can create application to send UDP broadcast message like `RPiPS2Kbd|1|Hello world!` and Raspberry Pi receive it and push it to PS2 port.
+You can create application to send UDP broadcast message like `RPiPS2Kbd|1|Hello world!` to port 54321 and Raspberry Pi receive it and push it to PS2 port.

 **Message format:**